 - Trim the tails at the top of your bow.
-Wait to trim the tails at the bottom of your bow.
+We'll trim the tails at the bottom of your bow later.

-- Add some greenery spray on both sides of the bow.
-Use the hot glue gun to keep it in place.
+- Add some greenery sprays on both sides of the bow.
+Use the hot glue gun to keep them in place.

-- Add some sunflower spray on both side of the bow.
-Use the hot glue gun to keep it in place.
+- Add some sunflower sprays on both side of the bow.
+Use the hot glue gun to keep them in place.

-- Keep layering with the sunflower sprays to make it fuller.
+- Keep layering with the sunflower sprays to make the design fuller.
 Build it out.

-- Take another floral spray, and use the hot glue to attach it to the grapevine base and fill in the gaps.
+- Take your floral spray, and use the hot glue to attach it to the grapevine base and fill in the gaps.

 - Now trim all the ribbon tails at an angle.